debug-ito/greskell/README.md

 Now what are these walk types useful for?
 Well, it allows you to build graph traversals in a safer way than you do with plain Gremlin.

-In Haskell, we can distinguish pure and non-pure functions using, for example, `IO` monad, right?
+In Haskell, we can distinguish pure and non-pure functions using, for example, `IO` monad.
 Likewise, we can limit power of traversals by using `Filter` or `Transform` walk types explicitly.
 That way, we can avoid executing unwanted side-effect accidentally.